MA in Social Justice in Intercultural Relations

 Inequality and Stratification | Politics and Social Change

 Lopeyok, John Erus, "Building Non-Violent Social Justice Movement Through Innovation in Community Justice Systems: Turkana Village Courts Experience; Northwest, Kenya" (2009).
 Capstone Collection.
-Paper 1235.
+1235.